Online Master of Social Work (MSW)

 Advanced Standing Practicum

-The Advanced Standing plan of study requires two consecutive semesters of practicum work, totaling 14 credit hours.
+The Advanced Standing plan of study requires two consecutive semesters of practicum work.
 The advanced level in-person practicum requires 16 clock hours a week over two semesters for a total of 512 hours at the practicum site (from the end of August through April).
 Some students employed at a social service agency may be eligible to count their employment toward practicum hours.
 Some students employed at a social service agency may be eligible to count their employment toward practicum hours.

 Traditional Practicum

 The Traditional plan of study requires two separate practicum placements: one during the foundation level, and one during the advanced level of the program.
-Each placement is for two consecutive semesters, totaling 14 credit hours for that year.
+Each placement is for two consecutive semesters.
 During the first year of the Traditional plan of study, students will spend 16 clock hours a week for a total of 416 hours at the practicum site (from the end of August through April).
 During the second specialized year of the Traditional plan of study, students will spend 16 clock hours a week for a total of 512 hours at the practicum site (from the end of August through April).
 All practicum experiences are in person.
 Some students employed at a social service agency may be eligible to count their employment toward practicum hours.